 There is also homemade bread (try the cinnamon flavoured one) and cucumber salsa that accompanies the soup.

 Soup and bread (with free refills), accompanied with fresh basil, cucumber salsa, sour cream and butter only costs 1900 ISK, a great price for what you get!

 (Photo credit: Breathe Iceland)

-The whole atmosphere is very friendly, light, airy and warm (the tomatoes must be in a warm climate and get a lot of light - all year round!)
-You can get a tour of the tomato farm before your lunch.
+The whole atmosphere is very friendly, light, airy and warm (the tomatoes must be in a warm climate and get a lot of light all year round).
+You can even get a tour of the tomato farm before your lunch.